The Library and Archives

 Welcome to our Library and Archives

-If your visit is for a library enquiry, among other things for our rare and early printed books or any of the College’s manuscripts—including those listed in H. O. Coxe, Catalogus codicum MSS. qui in collegiis aulisque Oxoniensibus hodie adservantur (Oxford: Oxford University Press, 1852)—please visit our Library pages
+If your visit is for a library enquiry, among other things for our rare and early printed books, or any of the College’s manuscripts, medieval to modern—including those listed in H. O. Coxe, Catalogus codicum MSS. qui in collegiis aulisque Oxoniensibus hodie adservantur (Oxford: Oxford University Press, 1852)—please visit our Library pages

-If your visit is for an archival enquiry (material relating to the College from its foundation to the present day), please visit our Archives pages.
+If your visit is for an archival enquiry (material relating to the College and its estates from their foundation to the present day, typically administrative and biographical records, unpublished letters, photographs), please visit our Archives pages.

 Whatever the reason for your visit to our website, I do hope you will find time to peruse the Library Manuscripts Gallery and Rare Books Gallery, and the Archives Gallery, where a selection of images from our celebrated collections of illuminated manuscripts, early printed books, and archives are on show for you to enjoy.